turbomam/linkml-round-trips/README.md

 ### User interfaces are buit with [Click](https://click.palletsprojects.com/)
 In a local checkout of this repo, tools can be run with `poetry run <tool>`.

-There are also [Makefile rules](Makefile) that illustrate the usage of command line parameters
+There are also [Makefile rules](Makefile) that illustrate the usage of command line parameters.
+These rules assume that the following GH repos have been cloned into  directories located in the same parent directory as this repo.

 ## Tasks